Catchabox/iptables-rule-reboot-cleaner/README.md

 ### Brief description of function

-This script deletes unwanted rules, but it does not modify the content of “**iptables_rules.txt**”, so please modify it yourself.
+This script deletes unwanted rules, but it does not modify the content of “**rules_to_delete.txt**”, so please modify it yourself.

 ### Usage